-Perhaps it’s the lack of tourists or the lack of street sellers that pull you into their shops to buy some Aladdin pants, but strolling around Yangon felt like an adventure off the beaten path in itself.
+Perhaps it’s the lack of tourists or the lack of street sellers that pull you into their shops to buy some Aladdin pants, but 3 days in Yangon felt like an adventure off the beaten path in itself.

-Everywhere we went, we were greeted with nothing but genuine curiosity.
+Everywhere we went during our 3 days in Yangon, we were greeted with nothing but genuine curiosity.

-We weren’t hassled, or bothered.
-No one tugged us on our shirts, or offered us a slew of services/products like they typically in the nearby Bangkok or Kuala Lumpur.
+We weren’t hassled or bothered.
+No one tugged at our shirts or offered us a slew of services/products like they typically do in nearby Bangkok or Kuala Lumpur.
 Most vendors didn’t even bother to greet us.
-These street markets weren’t here for the tourists.
-They were the lifeline of the locals, those unphased by the recent economic developments who were carrying on with life as if they were back in late 1900’s.

 Walking through the flurry of activity, we almost felt invisible.
 But not for long.